Rakvi6893/Adelic-indices-of-elliptic-curves-with-isogeny/README.md

 - 13 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 28.

 - Section 6.2: Contains computations to verify claims in Section 6.2.
+- Section 7.1: Contains computations to verify claims in Section 7.1.

 # Version notes and Contact